-Professor of Aerospace Studies and Head Col John S. Woodward, M.S.
+Professor of Aerospace Studies and Head Col. Kenneth M. Konicki, MBA

 The basic four-year Air Force ROTC program consists of one classroom hour and one leadership laboratory period per week during the freshman and sophomore years.
+Additionally, at least two hours a week of physical conditioning is required.
 Basic courses give students a thorough background in United States Air Force (USAF) structure and history, as well as drill and ceremony, military customs and courtesies, and wear of the uniform.
-Non-scholarship cadets enrolling in the freshman- and sophomorelevel courses incur no military obligation.
-During the spring of the sophomore year, students compete for selection into the Professional Officer Course (POC); those selected will attend either a four-or five week field training encampment during the summer between the sophomore and junior years.
+Non-scholarship cadets enrolling in the freshman- and sophomore-level courses incur no military obligation.
+During the spring of the sophomore year, students compete for selection into the Professional Officer Course (POC); those selected will attend either a four-or six week field training encampment during the summer between the sophomore and junior years.
 For students getting a late start into the Air Force ROTC program, depending on academic major, there are one, two- and three-year programs that can lead to POC entrance and eventual commissioning.

-Following completion of field training, students spend at least three semesters as POC cadets; academic courses consist of three classroom hours and one leadership laboratory per week, for three hours of credit per semester.
+Following completion of field training, students spend four semesters as POC cadets; academic courses consist of three classroom hours and one leadership laboratory per week, for three hours of credit per semester.
 Class work and laboratory involvement are designed to prepare the student for his or her future role as a leader in the U.S. Air Force.
 In addition, students are given the opportunity to gain practical leadership experience by holding various positions of responsibility in the Cadet Wing.
-POC cadets not on three-or four-year scholarships are eligible for partial scholarships of \$1725.00 per semester, in addition to \$250.00-\$400.00 per month subsistence allowance, if they maintain at least a 2.00 semester GPA.
+POC cadets not on two-, three- or four-year scholarships will receive \$350.00-\$400.00 per month subsistence allowance, if they maintain retention standards.

 All students have the opportunity to participate in various cadet wing-sponsored extracurricular activities during the year.
 These include visits to active Air Force installations to gain first-hand knowledge of the duties of junior Air Force officers; cadets are often taken on incentive flights in USAF aircraft.
 Cadets are also given the option to apply for numerous summer programs.
-These include expanded base visits, and even survival training, free-fall parachuting, and glider training programs in conjunction with the U.S. Air Force Academy.
+These include expanded base visits, and even free-fall parachuting, and glider training programs in conjunction with the U.S. Air Force Academy.